cverluise/PatCit/README.md

 #### Explore in BigQuery

 The `PatCit` dataset is publicly available on Google Cloud BigQuery (GBQ).
-Follow the [link][patcit-data]!
+Follow the [link][bq-patcit]!
 For those who have a smattering of SQL, we believe that this is the perfect environment to play with the data.

 > 💡 If you are new to GCP and want to learn the basics of Google BigQuery (GBQ), you can take the GBQ [Quickstart][gbq-quickstart].
 This should not take more than 2 minutes and might help a lot !